hbctraining/DGE_workshop_salmon_online/lessons/05a_hypothesis_testing.md

 **Exercise**

-You are studying brain maturation and growth patterns in mouse cortex and have obtained RNA-seq data for a total of 31 mice.
-These samples were acquired at 9 developmental stages during the postnatal period of 2-40 days of growth, with at least three replicates at each stage.
-You also have sex information for these mice (16 males and 15 females).
+You are studying brain maturation and growth patterns in mouse cortex and have obtained RNA-seq data for a total of 24 mice.
+These samples were acquired at 2 developmental stages (3 dpf and 10 dpf) and with or without treatment using a growth inhibitor (Monoamine oxidase (MAO) inhibitors).
+For each developmental stage and treatment combination you have 6 replicates.
+You also have sex information for these mice (12 males and 12 females).

+1. What steps are necessary to take to decide what your model should be?
-1. What is an appropriate hypothesis test if you are testing for expression differences across the developmental stages?
+2. What is an appropriate hypothesis test if you are testing for expression differences across the developmental stages?
-2. Provide the line of code used to create the `dds` object.
+3. Provide the line of code used to create the `dds` object.
-3. Provide the line of code used to run DESeq2.
+4. Provide the line of code used to run DESeq2.
-4. The results of the differential expression analysis run identifies a group of genes that spike in expression between the first and second timepoints with no change in expression thereafter.
-How would we go about obtaining fold changes for these genes?
+5. Would you use a different hypothesis test if you had 3 developmental timepoints?

 ***